ZaneGeiser/MyProjects/README.txt

 the next goal for the project is to learn how to package the program to run on company servers and update our website pricing according to our own rules on competing pricing.

+Excel-Macros contains a short selection of the macros that I have written for Roof Rack and Towbar World (RRTW) to handle large data exports from the POS System and routine data entry.
+The macro's I have written for RRTW saved the company several hours work on a daily basis and enabled impossibly cumbersom task, such as keeping our B2B pricing list updated for our 40,000+ products.